Deep Dynamic Boosted Forest: Experiments

 \section{Experiments}

-To evaluate DBRF, we compared its performance on public datasets against several popular or related methods, and performed ablation test to determine the effects of the three proposed mechanisms for enhancement.
-We further applied visualization to demonstrate the effectiveness of DBRF.
+To evaluate DDBF, we compared its performance on public datasets against several popular or related methods, and performed ablation test to determine the effects of the three proposed mechanisms for enhancement.
+We further applied visualization to demonstrate the effectiveness of DDBF.

 In these experiments, we used the default parameters defined in our model and did not fine-tune them.
-The default number of decision trees in a random forest is 200; the default splitting criterion in a decision tree is Gini impurity; the default number of iterations is 10; the default quality evaluation criterion for leaf nodes is \textit{score-f1}; the other default parameters have already been mentioned in the Section 3.
+The default number of decision trees in a random forest is 200, the default splitting criterion in a decision tree is Gini impurity; the default number of iterations is 10, the default quality evaluation criterion for leaf nodes is $score$-$f1$, the other parameters have already been mentioned in the Section \ref{propose}.